 WA Salmon Season Guide (March-May)

-If you’ve been waiting for the salmon to show up, they’re already here.
-Schools started pushing up the south coast in late February, and by mid-April the Perth beaches are the place to be.
+The WA salmon run is autumn’s headline act.
+Schools start pushing up the south coast from late February, work their way north along the cape and into the metro through March, and by mid-April the Perth beaches are usually the place to be.
 March through May is the most reliable window of aggressive, accessible fish that Perth offers all year — and once you’ve had a 4-kilo salmon smash a metal in the wash, you’ll understand why people take annual leave for it.

-This guide is built for the current season: where the fish are, where they’re headed, and how to be holding a bent rod when they swim past your feet.
+This guide maps the run: where the fish turn up, when each stretch of coast fires, and how to be holding a bent rod when they swim past your feet.
+Bookmark it before the season and you’ll be ready when the first schools hit.

-The most reliable way to know if the salmon are off your local beach is to watch the volunteer-run Salmon School Tracker WA — anglers and spotters post live sightings up and down the coast.
-It’s the closest thing WA has to salmon radar, and it’s updated daily through the run.
+The most reliable way to know if the salmon have reached your local beach is to watch the volunteer-run Salmon School Tracker WA — anglers and spotters post live sightings up and down the coast.
+It’s the closest thing WA has to salmon radar, and it runs hot daily once the run is underway.

-• Late February – March: First schools cross Augusta and Flinders Bay and push into the Margaret River beaches.
+- Late February – March: The run tracks west and the first schools reach Augusta and Flinders Bay, pushing into the Margaret River beaches.

 WA Salmon Rules (the short version)